suzukiplan/vgsx/README.md

 Note that VGS-X does not provide the C standard library, but it does provide the [Runtime Library for VGS-X](#runtime-library-for-vgs-x).

+> As an exception, you can use the `stdarg.h` provided by GCC.

 ## Character Pattern

 VGS-X can use 65,536 character patterns.